Transformer Engine documentation

 Developer Guide (stable version of this page)

-Transformer Engine (TE) is a library for accelerating Transformer models on NVIDIA GPUs, including using 8-bit floating point (FP8) precision on Hopper GPUs, to provide better performance with lower memory utilization in both training and inference.
+Transformer Engine (TE) is a library for accelerating Transformer models on NVIDIA GPUs, including using 8-bit floating point (FP8) precision on Hopper, Ada, and Blackwell GPUs, to provide better performance with lower memory utilization in both training and inference.
+On Blackwell GPUs, TE also supports MXFP8 (Microscaling FP8) and NVFP4 formats for even greater efficiency.
 TE provides a collection of highly optimized building blocks for popular Transformer architectures and an automatic mixed precision-like API that can be used seamlessly with your framework-specific code.
 TE also includes a framework agnostic C++ API that can be integrated with other deep learning libraries to enable FP8 support for Transformers.

-TE addresses the problem of FP8 support by providing APIs that integrate with popular Large Language Model (LLM) libraries.
+TE integrates with popular LLM frameworks and provides optimizations that make low-precision training work seamlessly with advanced features like MoE, tensor/sequence/context parallelism, and fused operations.
 It provides a Python API consisting of modules to easily build a Transformer layer as well as a framework-agnostic library in C++ including structs and kernels needed for FP8 support.
 Modules provided by TE internally maintain scaling factors and other values needed for FP8 training, greatly simplifying mixed precision training for users.

 Easy-to-use modules for building Transformer layers with FP8 support